tweag/ormolu/README.md

 during formatting.

-When you format input from stdin, you can pass `--stdin-input-file` which will tell Ormolu to find and use a suitable .cabal file.
+When you format input from stdin, you can pass `--stdin-input-file` which will give Ormolu the location of the Haskell source file that should be used as the starting point for searching for a suitable .cabal file.

 ### Exit codes